MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-permissions.md

 - **Adding Roles and Permissions**
 This is done via the **Add Permissions** panel that can be accessed via  **Add** at the top of the permissions page:

+Replace with permissions final1:
  ![add-permissions.png](media/add-permissions.png)

-Once the panel is opened, first you will need to find the **person, group, or application** to which you want to give the permission.
+Once the panel is opened, first you will need to find the person to which you want to give the permission.
 Type a name in the **Name field** as shown below.
-As mentioned, beyond people you can also give permissions to applications, and these will connect to Customer 360 via our APIs.

 > [!div class="mx-imgBorder"]
 > ![](media/permissions-roles.png "Add permissions")

-Then, choose a role for that person/group/application as shown below:
+Then, choose a role for that person as shown below:

 [missing permissions image]

 Lastly, hit **Save** in the bottom right corner of the panel.
+Upon saving a permission, an instance will be automatically created for the user for whom you have defined the permission.
+This user will be able to enter the Customer 360 app and perfom actions according to the roles table that was specified above.

 - **Viewing current permissions**: After hitting save you can view all the permissions that were given in this page: